sjmitch-git/fluidui/README.md

 npm install -D @types/leaflet
 ```

-Runtime guidance:

-- As with charts, Leaflet/react-leaflet are optional peers.
-We lazy-load map code so apps that don't
-  use maps aren't forced to install these packages.

 ## Basic Usage

 Now, you can import and use any Fluid UI [component](#components) in your Next.js project: